 In keeping with the Final Report and Recommendations for Medical Education Institutions of LCME-Accredited, U.S. Osteopathic, and Non-U.S. Medical School Applicants released by the Coalition for Physician Accountability’s Work Group on Medical Students in the Class of 2021 Moving Across Institutions for Post Graduate Training, WMed will require all visiting students to provide documentation from their home institution stating there are no local rotation options available to meet the student’s educational requirement in their chosen specialty and that Kalamazoo is a geographically proximate program for the student.
-Visiting students must arrive in Kalamazoo one week prior to any in-person scheduled activities.

 Applications for fourth-year elective clerkships are accepted from medical students attending a US LCME or AOA accredited medical school, and from Canadian medical schools jointly accredited by the LCME and CACMS.

 All electives are two or four weeks in duration.
 Students must have a car for transportation to travel to the clinical sites, which are generally located in Kalamazoo.
 Parking is provided at each of the clinical areas.

 Free shared housing is provided on a first-come, first-served basis.